warioddly/graphify/example/README.md

-# echarts_example
+# edarts_example

-Demonstrates how to use the echarts plugin.
+Demonstrates how to use the edarts plugin.

 ## Getting Started